So, a year then.

 THE MOMENT WHEN I FELT MY HEART IMPLODE:

-My wish for everyone is that we come out shining on the other side.
+Because I am, at heart, an eternal optimist, here is to new adventures, new travels, new stuff to do and to love for us all.
+My wish for everyone continues to be that we come out shining on the other side.
 Thank you, as always, for spending time with me.

 ...with hope in your hands